-- The Problem of SPICE Model Portability
+- The Problem of SPICE\ Model Portability

 - The Concept of IBIS-ISS

 - What Is and Isn't Supported

 - IBIS-ISS and Good SPICE Usage

 - Status and Future Work

 - Summary and Call for Action!

-A Standard SPICE Does Not Exist
+A Standard SPICE\ Does Not Exist

-What does the following SPICE statement do?

-'''

-Bexample 1 2 I=sin(V(3,0))

-'''

-- Results depend on the SPICE tool you use - IBIS or non-linear dependent source? - Some elements are not supported or do not share a common meaning in all SPICE variants - Others non-universal element include P, W, Y, Z
+- What does the following SPICE\ statement do?
+Bexample 1 2 I=sin(V(3,0)) - Results depend on the SPICE tool you use - IBIS or non-linear dependent source? - Some elements are not supported or do not share a common meaning in all SPICE variants Other non-universal elements include P, W, Y, Z